dbdesign-students-spring2024/4-sql-crud-codingharry123/instructions.md

 - **Category** (i.e. genre of food)
 - **Price tier** (i.e cheap, medium, or expensive)
 - **Neighborhood** (a particular NYC neighborhood)
-- **Opening hours** (for simplicity, you can assume each restaurant has the same opening hours every day - stick to round hours, not half-hours)
+- **Opening hours** (for simplicity, you can assume each restaurant has the same opening hours every day)
 - **Average rating** (out of 5 stars)
 - **Good for kids** (true or false)

-The application must also be able to allow users to leave reviews.
+The application must also be able to allow users to leave reviews associated with any restaurant.

-Write the SQL command to create the table with the structure you determine is necessary.
+Write the SQL commands to create the tables with the structure you determine is necessary.

 ### Practice data

 Insert realistic-looking dummy data for one thousand restaurants.
-You may find [mockaroo.com](https://mockaroo.com) helpful.
+Use [mockaroo.com](https://mockaroo.com) - a tool for generating mock data - helpful.
+A few non-obvious notes about Mockaroo:

+- Mockaroo's **Time** field type can generate times in 24 hour format which is useful for generating opening/closing times necessary for restaurant data in this assignment.
+- Mockaroo's **Custom List** field type can randomly pick from a list of values you enter.
+This can be useful for randomly picking from a set of NYC neighborhood names for any restaurant.

 Include the practice data in a CSV file named `restaurants.csv` in the directory named `data`.